Aerocatia/halopc-revised/README.md

 when the related bugs can be fixed at the engine level.
 The workarounds in here are similar to the ones used in the "refined" tagset.
 ### `/extra/tags_highres_bitmaps`
 Faithful high resolution versions of certain transparency bitmaps, like doors, control panels, and the KOTH Hill.
+### `/extra/tags_highres_hud`
+A high resolution version of the classic Halo HUD.
+This version is based on content originally made by Jesse (Holy Crust).
+Note that not all elements of the HUD can be high resolution due to limitations in Halo PC/Halo Custom Edition.
 ### `/extra/tags_mcc_compatibility`
 Tags that account for the differences in how MCC interprets HUD scale.